Pea gravel is a type of aggregate made from small, rounded pebbles. It is commonly used for driveways, walkways, and playgrounds.

 - The material is non-toxic, which means that it does not contain any dangerous substances that could affect children’s health if they come into contact with it.

 The cost of a pea gravel playground can vary depending on the size, type, and location.
 However, the average cost for a pea gravel playground is $5-$7 per square foot.

 Pea gravel swimming pool decks are an excellent choice for those looking to save money and have a functional and aesthetically appealing deck.

 The benefits of pea gravel swimming pool decks are:

 - Inexpensive, making it easier to afford a larger deck.

-- Provide a comfortable surface for those who want to walk barefoot or flip-flops.
+- Provide a comfortable surface for those who want to walk barefoot or in flip-flops.

 - Easy to maintain, as they do not require the same type of maintenance as other materials.

-The gravel color can be matched with any color scheme, which makes them adaptable to any environment.
+The gravel color can be matched with any color scheme, which makes it adaptable to any environment.